ibm-cloud-docs/vpc/api-change-log.md

 - `supported_cluster_network_profiles` indicates the cluster network profiles that are supported for that instance profile.

 Learn [about cluster networks](/docs/vpc?topic=vpc-about-cluster-network), cluster network subnets, cluster network interfaces, and explore the new [API methods](/apidocs/vpc/latest#list-cluster-networks).
 See also [Known issues and limitations for cluster networks](/docs/vpc?topic=vpc-limitations-cluster-network) for information about Activity Tracker events and setting a cluster network reserved IP's `auto_delete` property.

+The H100 profiles and cluster networks features are now generally available.
+See the announcement on [10 December 2024](#10-december-2024).

 ## 29 October 2024
 {: #29-october-2024}